-Pope Francis says it's better to be an atheist than a greedy Christian
+Pope Francis says it's better to be an atheist than a bad Christian

 Program note: Explore religion and faith on Sunday nights: "Finding Jesus: Faith, Fact, Forgery" at 9p ET, and "Believer with Reza Aslan" at 10p ET starting March 5 on CNN TV."

-Examples of such scandals abound, the Pope said, adding that they erode the church and the guilty Christian from within, by causing others to sin and lose faith.
+Examples of such sins abound, the Pope said, from money launderers to business owners who take beach vacations while stiffing their employees.

-Francis' sermon, as is customary, was an extended riff on Thursday's Mass readings, which include a passage from the Gospel on Mark in which Jesus says it is better to be drowned than to cause others to sin.
+Francis' sermon, as is customary, was an extended riff on Thursday's Mass readings, which include a passage from the Gospel on Mark.
+In it, Jesus says it is better to be drowned than to cause others to sin.

-Drawing on that passage, the Catholic Catechism describes "scandal" as a "grave offense," whether committed by "business leaders who make rules encouraging fraud, teachers who provoke their children to anger or, manipulators of public opinion who turn it away from moral values."
+Drawing on that passage, the Catholic Catechism says scandals include business leaders who encourage fraud, teachers who agitate students and manipulators who turn people away from moral values.

-"Anyone who uses the power at his disposal in such a way that it leads others to do wrong becomes guilty of scandal and responsible for the evil that he has directly or indirectly encouraged," the catechism says.
+In other words, anyone who leads others to do wrong, directly or indirectly, is responsible for the evil he has encouraged, the church says.
+So when Francis compares hypocritical Christians to atheists, he's not being flip; he's trying to protect his flock.

 In the United States, some Catholics have cited the church's teachings on scandal to argue that priests should not distribute Holy Communion to politicians who support abortion rights.
+Francis, a sharp critic of capitalist excesses, turned his scorn instead on greedy businesspeople.

-And while many of this Pope's pronouncements are often assumed to be novel interpretations of Christian doctrines, Francis was also touching on an ancient debate: Is salvation open to all believers, or only those who do good while on earth?
+While many of this Pope's pronouncements are often assumed to be novel interpretations of Christian doctrines, Francis was also touching on an ancient debate: Is salvation open to all believers, or only those who do good while on earth?

 The Pope suggested the latter, in characteristically blunt language.